Paramaribo: Economy

 Paramaribo is the business and financial centre of Suriname.
 Even though the capital city does not produce significant goods itself, almost all revenues from the country's main export products gold, oil, bauxite, rice, and tropical wood are channeled through its institutions.
 All banks, insurance corporations and other financial and commercial companies are headquartered in Paramaribo.
 Around 75 percent of Suriname's GDP is consumed in Paramaribo.

 Tourism is an increasingly important sector, with most visitors coming from the Netherlands.

 Government

 Administratively, Paramaribo forms its own district in Suriname.
 The resorts of Paramaribo district therefore correspond to boroughs of the city.
 There are twelve resorts in the Paramaribo district:

 Transport

 Paramaribo is served by the Johan Adolf Pengel International Airport and Zorg en Hoop Airport for local flights.
 The Jules Wijdenbosch Bridge, which is part of the East-West Link, connects Paramaribo with Meerzorg on the other side of the Suriname River.

 The Jules Sedney Harbour is the main harbour for cargo.
 The former harbour of Waterkant is used by ferries.

-Most airlines like Gum Air, Caricom Airways and Blue Wing Airlines have their head offices on the grounds of Zorg en Hoop Airport in Paramaribo.
+Most airlines like Gum Air and Blue Wing Airlines have their head offices on the grounds of Zorg en Hoop Airport in Paramaribo.

 Education

 Paramaribo's institution of higher learning is Anton de Kom University of Suriname, the country's only university.

+Teachers academy (Insituut voor de Opleiding van Leraren), the country's teachers academy to prepare teachers for secondary education levels.

+AlphaMax Academy is a private international school established on September 1, 1998, in Paramaribo, Republic of Suriname.
+The school is run by the Directors of the AlphaMax Foundation.